Quadratic points on bielliptic modular curves: -curves

 \section{$\Q$-curves}

 The notion of $\Q$-curves can be defined over general number fields, but for simplicity we will restrict to $\Q$-curves over quadratic fields.
-For the general theory, see \cite{CremonaNajmanQCurve,Elkies2004} An elliptic curve $E$ over a quadratic field $K$ is called a $\Q$-curve if it is isogenous to its Galois conjugate.
-If the cyclic isogeny $E\rightarrow E^\sigma$ is of degree $d$, we say that $E$ is a $\Q$-curve of degree $d$.
-By $C_m$ we will denote a cyclic subgroup of order $m$.
+For the general theory, see \cite{CremonaNajmanQCurve,Elkies2004}.
+An elliptic curve $E$ over a quadratic field $K$ is called a $\Q$-curve if it is isogenous (over $\overline \Q$) to its Galois conjugate.
+Throughout the paper, when saying that curves are isogenous, without mentioning over which field, we will always mean over $\overline \Q$.
+Let $\sigma$ be the generator of $\Gal(K/\Q)$.
+By factorising isogenies, we may assume our given isogeny $E\rightarrow E^\sigma$ is cyclic \cite[Lemma A.1]{CremonaNajmanQCurve}, and if this cyclic isogeny $E\rightarrow E^\sigma$ is of degree $d$, we say that $E$ is a $\Q$-curve of degree $d$.
+Throughout this section, for an integer $m$, by $C_m$ we will denote a cyclic subgroup of order $m$.
+Note that we allow $\Q$-curves to have complex multiplication.
+In particular, all elliptic curves with CM are $\Q$-curves.